-As the name suggests, these regimens can adequately improve hair health and growth while lessening hair damage over time.
+As the name suggests, these regimens can adequately improve hair integrity and assist hair wellness while lessening hair damage over time.
 Also, they need to be a consistent routine in order to yield lasting results that can last for years.

-If you want your locks to be healthy with steady growth, this is the measure you should aim for.
+If you want your locks to be lively with steady improvement, this is the measure you should aim for.
 In crafting your own healthy hair regimen, you need to pay careful attention and experiment with some products and routine to achieve that perfect balance.

-This level of care is what will give you healthy hair regardless of the status quo.
+This level of care is what will give you sustainable robust hair regardless of the status quo.